What Is Off-the-Shelf Software?

 Best for Businesses requiring immediate, affordable solutions and standard functionalities.
 Companies anticipating significant growth, requiring software to align perfectly with their unique workflows and operations.

-COTS Software Examples
+Examples of COTS Software

-You’ll find that off the shelf software fits many use cases, whether you’re a small accounting firm or a mid-market retailer.
+You’ll find that off-the-shelf software fits many use cases, whether you’re a small accounting firm or a mid-market retailer.

 What We Like